sbrown-tecracer/choco-packages/README.md

 #### AWS.
 Direct landing strip for tecRacer MSP-Team made AWS applications / Drivers using chocolatey / Nuget Packages

-#### icons
-Package Icon files based on the Package Manifest - `<iconUrl>` The URL that should be used should not point directly to the file.
-Use this service http://rawgit.com/

 #### licenses
 Package Licesne (if applicable) based on the package Manifest - `<licenseUrl>`